rackerlabs/technical-blog/CONTRIBUTING.md

 a pleasant experience while maintaining a visual and consistent content standard, complete these steps before writing and submitting a blog entry for publishing.

-## Prerequisites

-To contribute to this repository you must satisfy the following list of requirements:

-- Have an active GitHub account
-- Install Hugo on your local machine
-  -  ```make install hugo```

 ## Prepare to contribute